torinthiel/jenkins_casc_bootstrap/README.md

 * cascb_ssh_key - the SSH key used to connect to repository with configuration
 * cascb_repo_url - the URL of git repository containing configuration

+If any of those values exists in more than one path from CASCB_VAULT_PATHS, than the last value takes precedence.

 Building
 --------